sergioaraki/Nodebot-Rover/README.md

 If your wifi dongle requires 8188eu drivers, check this [post](https://www.raspberrypi.org/forums/viewtopic.php?p=462982) and follow instructions to install them

-Execute this commands:
+Execute this command:

-	sudo mkdir /ram
-	sudo nano /etc/fstab

-Add this line:

-	tmpfs /ram tmpfs nodev,nosuid,size=1M 0 0

-Save, exit and then execute this commands:

-	sudo mount -a
-	pm2 start /home/pi/Robot/process.json
-	pm2 save
 	sudo nano /etc/wpa_supplicant/wpa_supplicant.conf

-remove the wifi configuration added before, save, exit and reboot:
+remove the wifi configuration added at the beginning, save, exit and reboot:

 	sudo reboot

-Now you can connect to the Nodebot wifi in your computer or smartphone and access in your browser to: http://192.168.42.1:3000 and get control of your nodebot.
+At this point you cannot connect to the RaspberryPi in your wifi, now you need to connect to the Nodebot wifi in your computer or smartphone and access in your browser to: http://192.168.42.1:3000 and get control of your nodebot.

 ![](assets/web.png)
 ![](assets/web2.png)

+When the Nodebot is up and running, use the shutdown button on first screen of the web or piface's S0 switch to shutdown the RaspberryPi and avoid damage the SDCard.

 ## Piface